Yuvaraj-Rathod/Kt-Practice/readme.md

-Hello this is Yuvaraj welcome to my gitHub..Now its empty hopefully it will not be in after 3 months
+Hello this is Yuvaraj welcome to my gitHub..Now its empty hopefully it will not be after 3 months